boltcard/bolt-card-pos/README.md

-# simple-lnd-pos
+# bolt-card-pos

-A super simple Point of Sale System (PoS) with [Bolt Card](https://boltcard.org) support.
-Built in React Native.
+A simple Point of Sale (PoS) App with [Bolt Card](https://boltcard.org) support.
+Built in React Native for iOS and Android.

 Connects to an [LNBits](https://lnbits.com/) backend with the LNDHub extension installed.